 Running rivers is one of the best ways to spend a day.
 From excitement at the put-in to battling butterflies before a challenging new feature to laughing with your friends at the evening campfire, engaging with these waterways is life-enriching.
-If you’re new to river running, here are some river kayaking tips to supercharge your run and have longer, stronger and happier days in your kayak.
+If you’re new to river running, here are some tips to supercharge your run and have longer, stronger and happier kayaking days.

 There are so many details involved in getting to the river—ideally with all your gear—that its easy to feel too rushed for breakfast.
 Skip the first meal of the day however, and you will not only have low energy but will also be less equipped to handle cold conditions.
 Make the time to prepare a breakfast with protein, complex carbohydrates and some fruit.
 Think an egg and bacon sandwich on whole wheat toast and a smoothie or oatmeal with peanut butter and blueberries.